 Answer a few short questions and find out now!

-Once it starts growing, mold is able to spread very quickly, so it is important you know what it looks like, where it coming from, and what are the best remediation approach.
+Once mold starts growing, it is able to spread very quickly, so it is important you know what it looks like, where it coming from, and what is the best remediation approach.
 With over 100 species of mold capable of growing in the U.S., there are many possible warning signs of an infestation.
 Here are some of the more common things to look for when assessing if your crawl space has a mold problem:

 As mold spores grow into a large colony, a musty, damp odor typically develops.
 You will probably detect this odor before you are able to see the growth.
 The scent coming up from the crawl space may be noticed inside the house or around the vents or entryway to the area beneath the house.
 Even if you use fresheners, it is nearly impossible to hide the smell of mold.